qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 ### Emotion overrides rationality

-With in intense emotion, the rationality (System 2) is being overridden, making one more likely to make mistakes.
+With intense emotion, the rationality (System 2) is being overridden, making one more likely to make mistakes.

 Some examples: